Free PDF Books

 September 12, 1874 - May 26, 1954.
 Horatio Dresser credited Larson as being the founder of New Thought.
 He was a great influence on Ernest Holmes who included Larson's teachings in his Science of Mind magazine.
 In the early 1900's he opened a New Thought Temple at his residence in Cincinnati, Ohio and published a leading new thought periodical called Eternal Progress, reaching over 250 million readers.

-Click for Free Books by Christian Larson.
+Discover Free Books by Christian Larson.

 Michael Lee